 Central air conditioners circulate cool air through a system of supply and return ducts.
 Supply ducts and registers (i.e., openings in the walls, floors, or ceilings covered by grills) carry cooled air from the air conditioner to the home.
 This cooled air becomes warmer as it circulates through the home; then it flows back to the central air conditioner through return ducts and registers.
 To learn how central air conditioners compare to other cooling systems, check out our Energy Saver 101 Infographic: Home Cooling.

-Air conditioners help to dehumidify the incoming air, but in extremely humid climates or in cases where the air conditioner is oversized, it may not achieve a low humidity.
-Running a dehumidifier in your air conditioned home will increase your energy use, both for the dehumidifier itself and because the air conditioner will require more energy to cool your house.
-A preferable alternative is a dehumidifying heat pipe, which can be added as a retrofit to most existing systems.
+Air conditioners dehumidify the air to improve comfort.
+However, in extremely humid climates, when outdoor temperatures are moderate, or in cases where the air conditioner is oversized, the air may not reach a low enough humidity to achieve a comfortable level.
+In those instances, homeowners may reduce the thermostat setting or use a dehumidifier.
+But in both cases this will increase energy use, both for the dehumidifier itself and because the air conditioner will require more energy to cool the house.

-If you have a central air system in your home, set the fan to shut off at the same time as the compressor, which is usually done by setting the "auto" mode on the fan setting.
+If you have a central air system in your home, set the fan to the "auto" mode.
 In other words, don't use the system's central fan to provide air circulation -- use circulating fans in individual rooms.

 Types of Central Air Conditioners

 A central air conditioner is either a split-system unit or a packaged unit.

 In a split-system central air conditioner, an outdoor cabinet contains the outdoor heat exchanger, fan, and compressor, and an indoor cabinet contains the indoor heat exchanger and blower.
 In many split-system air conditioners, the indoor cabinet may contain the a furnace or the indoor heat exchanger of a heat pump.
 If your home already has a furnace but no air conditioner, a split-system may be the most economical central air conditioner to install.